China's budget airlines spread wings, add routes

 The budget carriers have grown in part by flying routes that aren't covered by the bigger airlines.

-China United, for example, flies to nearly a dozen cities in Inner Mongolia, more than any other carrier including Air China (0753.HK), which even has a branch there, said Zhang.
+China United, for example, flies to nearly a dozen cities in Inner Mongolia, more than any other carrier including Air China, which even has a branch there, said Zhang.

 Because Inner Mongolia's transport network is still patchy, the quickest way to travel from one city to another is often to fly around 500 kms (311 miles) to Beijing with China United and connect there to a flight to the Inner Mongolian destination.